JBansal10/QA-Cinemas/README.md

 ```
 $ sbt dist
 ```
-Navigate to the following directory and unzip the file "qa-cinemas-1.0" into the same directory
+Navigate to the following directory and unzip the file "qa-cinemas-1.0" into the same directory:
 ```
 C:\Users\Ayub\Desktop\team scala proj\QA-Cinemas\target\universal
 ```